U.S. to raise Iranian missile test at U.N. Security Council

 Britain’s U.N.
 Ambassador Matthew Rycroft told reporters in New York that "the existing (sanctions) architecture remains in place" for the time being, adding that the council's Iran sanctions committee should look into the incident.

-(Reporting by David Alexander, Lesley Wroughton, Roberta Rampton in Washington and Louis Charbonneau in New York, Bozorgmehr Sharafedin in Dubai; Writing by Louis Charbonneau and David Alexander; Editing by Chizu Nomiyama and Tom Heneghan)
+(Reporting by David Alexander, Lesley Wroughton, Roberta Rampton in Washington and Louis Charbonneau in New York; Writing by Louis Charbonneau and David Alexander; Editing by Chizu Nomiyama and Frances Kerry)